dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-logger/_index.md

 ## Configure log level

-The JavaScript SDK comes with five levels of logging in **descending order of importance** - `error`, `warn`, `info`, `verbose`, and `debug`.
+There are five levels of logging in **descending order of importance** - `error`, `warn`, `info`, `verbose`, and `debug`.
 Setting the log to a level means that the logger will emit all the logs that are at least as important as the mentioned level.
 For example, setting to `verbose` log means that the SDK will not emit `debug` level logs.
 The default log level is `info`.

 ### Dapr Client